chenhao-ye/VG101-Recitation-Class-Notes/RC-week13-Checklist.md

     - use `*` to "dereference" an iterator (overloaded); `++` and `--` also be overloaded for iterator
     - member functions `begin`, `end`: return iterator of the first and "the past of the last" element
       - don't `*v.end()`
-    - Note: iterator can be invalided by some operation (e.g. `push_back` of vector: if it invovles reallocate, the previous iterator will be invalided).
-Always be careful for iterator invalided (read document first to see whether a function will result in iterator invalided!)
+    - Note: iterator can be invalided by some operation (e.g. `push_back` of vector: if it invovles reallocatation, the previous iterator will be invalided).
+Always be careful for iterator invalidation (read document first to see whether a function may result in iterator invalided!)
   - Index
-    -
+    - `vector` also overload `operator[]`, so you could access it as an array
+    - member function `at`: similar as `operator[]`, but perform cross the boundary check
+  - Why we need iterator if we could traversal by index?
+    - Not all the container support index; but almost all the container provides support on iterator
+    - Iterator may not allow random access (some container cannot operload `+` or `-` for its iterator, e.g. `std::list`)

 ```c++
 std::vector<int> v1;